-Housing & Healthy Communities’ Next Step – Launch of the Johnson County Municipalities Community Housing Study
+Housing & Healthy Communities’ Next Step – Release of the Johnson County Municipalities Community Housing Study

-Safe, stable, attainable housing across all ages and stages of life, especially for our most vulnerable populations was the priority issue identified.
 The HEN has worked to raise awareness of the social determinants of health with a focus on housing as the foundation on which families build healthy and sustainable futures.
-Recent studies have shown that 50% of what contributes to our health outcomes can be attributed to our physical environment and our socio-economic circumstances.
+Studies show that 50% of what contributes to our health outcomes can be attributed to our physical environment and our socio-economic circumstances.
 Where we live determines what resources and opportunities we can access, including the quality jobs that pay living wages, good schools, parks, libraries, grocery stores, and public transportation that are vital to health and well-being.
 Our surroundings shape the lifestyle choices that impact our long-term health.

 In Johnson County in 2018, 20% of homeowners with a mortgage and 43% of renters were considered to be housing cost burdened—or paying more than 30% of their gross income on housing.
 When families pay increasingly larger proportions of their income on housing, they experience negative health impacts.
 These may include foregoing basic medical care, moving frequently or facing evictions, high stress levels that impact physical and mental health, long commute times, limited money for healthy foods, and a lack of quality social connections with family and friends.